 It is important to note that a financial plan is not a static document that you receive, like a car fax on your car.
 It is a dynamic, ongoing, iterative process that is routinely updated.
 It is a combination of financial models along with a relationship with a financial advisor that, when combined, provide a roadmap to reach your dynamic financial goals.
 If you would like some assistance auditing your financial goals - click here to schedule a free no obligation consultation.

-With that out of the way, let's dive in to our personal financial plan samples.
+With that out of the way, let's dive into our personal financial plan samples.

 Steve and Amanda Doe have gone through life as most of us do.
 Following the general guidelines without too much consideration of how to adapt those to their personal life.
 They have a spiderweb of investment accounts, bank accounts, and credit cards.
 They know roughly what they spend each month.
 They are comfortable speaking to each other about their finances, but rarely do as they do not have significant consumer debt and therefore don't feel like they are doing anything wrong.